WakeTechBrandon/tech-portfolio/website/blog/2022-12-5-Overwatch-2-Gameplay-Hero-Doomfist-Philosophy.md

 #### Stealth nerfs

+Seismic Slam has become more consistent and has a larger area of effect, although a vastly lower amount of damage.
+This is a very clear nerf to the previous ability.
+Originally, the ability was much smaller and targeted, bounced enemies toward Doom, and required high altitude for more damage creating "map-dependent" and "map-knowledge" slams.
+The larger radius draws more enemy aggression (agro), alerting the majority of the enemy team to Doom's position, which is a fantastic Tank ability (Drawing agro) and giving Overhealth per enemy damaged according to his passive.
+This ability would be incredible for a Tank character, if they had the health and armor to sustain the complete focus fire of the enemy team, but Doomfist has not been reworked to sustain damage like a Tank character.

 Unfortunately, Doomfist retained his Overwatch 1 passive values, giving him 30 Overhealth per enemy hit up to a maximum of 150 Overhealth.
 This rework is a stealth nerf to Doomfist\'s passive in that removing his "Uppercut" and replacing it with a non-damaging ability has taken away from his Overhealth-Per-Second (OHPS) generation.
 "Power Punch"\'s rework to include "Multi-Punch," may possibly make-up for the OHPS lost with his Uppercut transaction to Power Block, but he still is missing a third OHPS generation ability.